Swamp Willow Fascines

-Swamp Willow Fascines is an Excellent Choice for Stabilizing Erosion
+Swamp Willow Fascines, Callistachys Lanceolata is an Excellent Choice for Stabilizing Erosion

-Swamp Willow Fascines is Used for a Variety of Commercial Products Including Toys, Barrels, Crates, and Wood Floors
+Swamp Willow Fascines, Callistachys Lanceolata is Used for a Variety of Commercial Products Including Toys, Barrels, Crates, and Wood Floors

-Height-wise, the most massive swamp willow tree on record, which is 63 feet tall, lives in Minnesota.
-The most extensive tree, which is nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
+Height-wise, the most massive swamp willow tree on record, 63 feet tall, lives in Minnesota.
+The most extensive tree, nearly 20 feet in circumference, resides in Marlboro Township, New Jersey.
 Today, this species is widespread in private and commercial landscapes for its attractive appearance and its hardiness.
-But historically, it has also been quite valuable for its medicinal and healing properties.
-Since the days of ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.
+But historically, it has also been precious for its medicinal and healing properties.
+Since ancient Greece, the bark of the willow trees has been used to make tea with anti-inflammatory properties.
 By the 1840s, chemists were using extracts from the tree's bark to create pain-relieving medications.
 If swamp willows are well-cared for, they will live to be about 65 years old.
 In the wild, their lifespan ranges from 40-100 years.
 The tree's wood is light to moderate in density.
-It is used for a variety of commercial products including toys, barrels, crates, and wood floors
+It is used for various commercial products, including toys, barrels, crates, and wood floors.

-Swamp Willow Fascines is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping
+Swamp Willow Fascines, Callistachys Lanceolata is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping